-Record's approach to remuneration is driven by long term thinking.
-Identifying, developing and appropriately compensating our high performers, at all levels of the business, is critical to long term business success and is aligned to both clients' and shareholders' interests.
+Record's approach to remuneration is driven by long term thinking to promote the sustainable growth of the Group.
+Identifying, developing and appropriately compensating our high performers, at all levels of the business, is critical to long-term business success and is aligned to both clients' and shareholders' interests.